Reducing greenhouse gas emissions from deforestation and degradation in developing countries

 The book emphasizes the role of satellite remote sensing as an important tool for monitoring changes in forest cover, and provides clarification on the IPCC Guidelines for reporting changes in forest carbon stocks at the national level.
 It is the outcome of an ad-hoc REDD working group of GOFC-GOLD that has been active since the initiation of the UNFCCC REDD process in 2005.
 It provides a consensus perspective from the global community of earth observation and carbon experts on methodological issues relating to quantifying carbon impacts of implementation activities to reduce emissions from deforestation and degradation in developing countries (REDD).

 :: Comparative assessment of Country Capacities for REDD monitoring ::

 In partnership with the Government of Norway, the PRP commissioned GOFC-GOLD to carry out a study to understand what information, expertise, equipment and infrastructure is required to effectively monitor the world's tropical forests.
 The study examines the current monitoring and reporting capabilities and the availability of remote sensing data in 99 non-Annex 1 countries and makes specific recommendations for rolling out capacity building activities.
 Get a copy of the report here.

-This is the Doha COP 18 Version of the Sourcebook.
+This is the COP 21 Version 1 of the Sourcebook.
 Further methods and technical details can be specified and added with evolving political negotiations and decisions.

 If you wish, you may register in our user database.
 The sourcebook is an open document and registration is not required for download.
 All information is treated confidential.
 There are more than 1,000 registered users as of November 2012.